taaanmay/GitHub-API-Visualisation/README.md

 The third graph visualises the most popular repositories from the user's starred list.
-The popularity is measured by seeing the number of stargazers for that project.
+The popularity is measured by seeing the no. of stargazers of that project.

 ![Popular Repositories from User's Starred List](pictures/Starred_Repo.png)